-Euthanasia is completely different in that it is very hard indeed to deny the "personhood', 'rationality' and 'worth' of your 83 year old grandmother, who bounced you on her knee, who bandaged your cuts and wiped the tears from your eyes after falling off your bike, who faithfully gave you birthday and Christmas presents, and who looks at you from her hospital bed and says "good morning (. . .), it's so nice to see you".
+Euthanasia is completely different in that it is very hard indeed to deny the "personhood", "rationality" and "worth" of your 83 year old grandmother, who bounced you on her knee; who bandaged your cuts and wiped the tears from you eyes after falling of your bike; who faithfully gave you birthday and Christmas presents; and who looks at you from her hospital bed and says 'good morning (.....), its so nice to see you'.
 Yes, it is not only difficult to deny, it is impossible to do so.
 Therefore, there is a need to alter the term in order to convince yourself that your actions are in the best interests of the patient.

-2.2 Death with Dignity

-The second most common phrase is this one.
-Yet if you were to ask someone to define this term they could not.
-8 None would have much problem in defining death, but what about death with dignity?
+2.2 Death with Dignity: The second most common phrase is this one.
+Yet if you were to ask someone to define this term they could not.8 None would have much problem in defining death, but what about death with dignity?